OceanBioME/OceanBioME.jl/docs/src/index.md

 ```

 ## Running your first model
-As a simple example lets run a Nutrient-Phytoplankton-Zooplankton-Detritus (NPZD) model in a two-dimensional simulation of a buoyancy front:
+As a simple example let's run a Nutrient-Phytoplankton-Zooplankton-Detritus (NPZD) model in a two-dimensional simulation of a buoyancy front:

 ```@example quickstart
 using OceanBioME, Oceananigans